 Take note of two important aspects of the towering metallic image described here.
 First, the metal decreases in value as we descend from the head to the legs and feet of the image.
 This means that the quality of each succeeding kingdom/empire is less in value than the one preceding it.
 Second, the metal increases in strength as we descend the statue’s body.
 In other words, the power and scope of each succeeding kingdom/empire is greater than the one preceding it.

 Finally, notice that the two legs of iron represent a kingdom that is divided.
 The Roman Empire was indeed divided, with capitals at both Rome and Constantinople.
-The toes of the feet are part of iron and part of clay.
+The feet are part of iron and part of clay.
 Iron does not and cannot mix with clay, so this is a picture of final instability.
 When the feet break apart, the entire man will collapse.
-Careful study must be made of three chapters in order to fully understand the succession of these four kingdoms and to see more clearly that the ten toes are actually ten separate kings who temporarily unite in the last days.
+Careful study must be made of three chapters in order to fully understand the succession of these four kingdoms.

 That’s right!
 God—not men—will establish the final and greatest world-ruling empire of all time.
 And He tells us that He will never allow the opinions of men to intervene and disrupt it, for it will “stand forever.”
 This promise is sure.
 It will happen—whether men believe it or not!